Birdwatching in Cornwall, from the Cornish chough to winter migrants to the now recovering peregrine falcon.

 Also choosing to nest on the precipitous cliffs of North Cornwall are guillemots and razorbills.
 Neither bird builds a nest, but each lay a single egg on to bare rock.
 A good place to flavour the hectic springtime activity of a Cornish seabird colony is from the coast path between Willapark and Bossinney, just north of Tintagel.
 Off shore are two rocks known as the Sisters, the breeding home of a large colony of razorbill and guillemot, you will need a telescope to see them, though if the wind is onshore you might just catch their delightful calls in the breeze.
 There are sometimes bird watching boat trips from Boscastle, where the above photograph of guillemots was taken.
-Though not breeding in Cornwall gannets are often seen off the headlands, particularly Cape Cornwall just up the coast from Lands End.
+Though not breeding in Cornwall gannets are often seen off the headlands, particularly Cape Cornwall just up the coast from Lands End, or Porthcurno Bay.
 Mention must be made of the herring gull, which more often than not chooses to nest on the roofs of houses in the seaside towns and villages.

 The Tamar, Looe River, Fal and Hayle estuaries are internationally important winter feeding grounds for several species of wader, including the curlew, redshank and dunlin.
 In exceptionally cold winters huge flocks of widgeon and knot are sometimes seen on the Hayle Estuary.
 The RSPB's Hayle Reserve hide, from where the image above was taken, overlooks the high spring tide roost of these winter visitors.
 Egret are resident all year, with a good chance of seeing several along Copperhouse Canal at low water anytime of year - where these photos were taken.
 Another good place to see egret is the Looe River- anywhere from the harbour again at low water to the upper tidal limit.
 There are several egret rookeries in the estuaries.

 No page on birdlife is complete without mentioning this group of low lying Islands, warmed by the Gulf Stream,